 - affidavits to support the order.

 Complete a Request, a Consent, a draft Consent Order, and affidavits to support the order.
 You can do this at any time after

 - you have your Application to Obtain an Order and the required financial information,

 - and the other person has filed a Reply and their financial information.

 See our Court forms page for links to sample filled-out forms.

 If you need help with these forms, see Where can you get help with filling out court forms?.

-See Checklist of information to include in an affidavit or present in court and Tips for drafting an affidavit if you aren't sure what to put into your affidavit.
+See Checklist of information to include in an affidavit or bring to court and How do you write an affidavit? if you aren't sure what to put into your affidavit.

 Make copies of the documents